INTO-CPS-Association/into-cps-application/docs/USER GUIDE.md

     - "Simulating..."
   - If errors occur, they will be shown in the error snackbar at the bottom right.

+Note: If you try to run a simulation while another one is still in progress, the application will block the request and show a warning.
+This prevents unexpected behavior or data corruption.

 ### Retrieving the results

 - Once the simulation is completed, the results will be saved.